dainst/idai-field/README-FEATURES.md

 # Features

-Here is a short overview of iDAI.fields's key features
+Here is a short overview of iDAI.field's key features.

 ## Metadata edititor